 Making College Campus Safe From Sexual Violence

 There is great debate around the possible connection between contact sports and sexual violence.
 As a former athlete, sort of, and sports fan, I cringe every time I read about another college athlete accused of raping or beating a woman on campus.
-I was brought-up with the notion that athletes were role models with guys like Roberto Clemente, Willie Mays, Willie Stargell, Mohammed Ali and Walt Frazier as my heroes.
+I was brought up with the notion that athletes were role models, with guys like Roberto Clemente, Willie Mays, Willie Stargell, Steffi Graf, Mohammed Ali, Katarina Witt, and Walt Frazier as my heroes.
 They all added to their communities, not destroyed them.

 “Athletes on a college campus stand on an even more unique intersection.
 They have both the power to help by using their celebrity to start the discussion on a touchy subject, and the power to harm by abusing their celebrity to earn unwarranted dispensation.